json-schema-org/json-schema-spec/README.md

-## Welcome to JSON Schema
+# Welcome to JSON Schema

 JSON Schema is a vocabulary that allows you to validate, annotate, and manipulate JSON documents.

 This repository contains the sources for the **work in progress** of the next JSON Schema IETF Internet Draft (I-D) document.
-For released versions, please see the [Previous Versions](#previous-versions) section.
+For released versions, please see the [Specification page](http://json-schema.org/documentation.html) on the website.

 ## Call for reviews

-Specifications are starting to get written.
 Reviews, comments and suggestions are of paramount importance to JSON Schema.
 It is humbly asked to you, dear reader, that you bring your contribution.